-Project HOPE, a global health education and humanitarian assistance organization, is now accepting applications for the 2014 Dr. Charles A. Sanders/Project HOPE International Residency Scholarship funded by the North Carolina GlaxoSmithKline Foundation.
+Project HOPE, the global health education and humanitarian assistance organization, is now accepting applications for the 2015 Dr. Charles A. Sanders International Residency Scholarships funded by the North Carolina GlaxoSmithKline Foundation.
 The scholarship program, established in 2012, provides a unique opportunity for current medical residents from North Carolina to participate in a one- to two-month supervised global health elective at one of Project HOPE’s program sites in the developing world.

-The program sites selected for 2014 Sanders Scholarships are the NRI General Hospital in Vijayawada, India and the Monte Plata women’s and children’s health clinic in Santo Domingo, Dominican Republic.
-The 2014 scholarship recipients will be assigned to a program site for one to two month electives to take place in early 2015.
+The program sites selected for 2015 Sanders Scholarships are the NRI General Hospital in Vijayawada, India and the Herrera women’s and children’s health clinic in Santo Domingo, Dominican Republic.
+The 2015 scholarship recipients will be assigned to a program site for one to two month electives to take place later this year or in early 2016.

-“Project HOPE is so pleased to be able to offer this opportunity to North Carolina’s most talented young physicians to learn about the health needs and challenges faced by children and adults in the developing world,” said John P. Howe, III, MD, President and CEO of Project HOPE.
+“Project HOPE is thrilled to offer this opportunity to North Carolina’s most talented young physicians to learn about the health needs and challenges faced by people in the developing world,” said John P. Howe, III, M.D., President and CEO of Project HOPE.
 “The knowledge and experience our Sanders Scholars gain through this program are a tremendous asset for all of their future endeavors – both at home and abroad.”

 The application deadline is February 28.
 Finalist candidates will be selected and initial interviews will be conducted by phone in March.
-An awardee or awardees will be announced on April 1.
+Awardees will be announced on April 1.
 The Sanders scholarship will fund all expenses related to the elective such as costs of preparation and orientation, insurance, airfare and an in-country daily stipend.
 For more information on the residency scholarship and to download an application, please visit

 About Project HOPE